tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 {::boilerplate bcp14-tagged}

-This draft refers to dates in Internet Date/Time Format as specified in {{DATES Section 5.6}} without the optional `T` separator.
+This draft refers to dates in Internet Date/Time Format as specified in {{Section 5.6 of DATES}} without the optional `T` separator.

 # Abridged Compression Scheme